theBreadCompany/pixivswift/README.md

 ## Features

 - Headless login
-- Access to both the public API and the API used by the Pixiv app
+- Access to both the public API and the API used by the Pixiv app (NOTE: the public API seems dead so I will drop it soon)
 - Directly download images (although ugoiras require further handling, more on that will follow)

 ## Installation